bageera/rundeck-team-webhook/README.md

 The only required configuration settings are:

-- `WebHook URL`: Slack incoming-webhook URL.
+- `WebHook URL`: Teams incoming-webhook URL.

-## Slack message example.
+## Teams message example.

 On success.